 Ed S. Krol and Lisa M. Krol, 2012.
 Referencing and Citation for Graduate Students: Gain Without Pain.
 Collected Essays on Learning and Teaching.
 5, 65-68.

-I accept graduate students from a wide variety of academic backgrounds in the basic sciences including chemistry, biochemistry, biology, toxicology, pharmacology and physiology to name a few.
+Graduate students can join my group from a wide variety of academic backgrounds in the basic sciences including chemistry, biochemistry, biology, toxicology, pharmacology and physiology to name a few.
 Students with nationally competitive scholarships such as NSERC or CIHR can apply to receive tuition waivers from the College.

 As a graduate student in my lab you would receive training in several of the following areas: